 Choosing A Telescope Mount

-One of the most important pieces of equipment for an astrophotographer is the mount on which the astrograph and all attachments will be installed.
-Often, the final result depends entirely on the precision of guidance and rigidity of the mount.
-Different mounts have different lifting capacities, which are indicated by the manufacturer, usually with a view to visual observations; for astrophotography, these requirements should be slightly toughened.
-That is, when choosing a mount, you need to make sure that it has a certain margin of rigidity, after all the equipment necessary for shooting is installed on it.
+When choosing the amount, you need to make sure that it has a certain margin of rigidity after all the equipment necessary for shooting is installed.
 Indeed, during shooting, many factors play a role that can affect the accuracy of the guidance.
 First of all, this is the possibility of sharp gusts of wind during the exposure, which can hopelessly ruin the frame.

 For astrophotography, mounts with both computer control and Go-To guidance are most suitable.
-We will look at a few relatively affordable mounts that meet the basic requirements and are the most popular mounts among fans around the world.
+We will look at a few relatively affordable mounts that meet the basic requirements and are the most popular mounts among fans worldwide.

-The last in our review will be the Celestron CGE mount, although this mount can be classified as EQ-6, according to the manufacturers it is a very well-designed and constructed device that provides a more accurate level of telescope guidance.
+The last in our review will be the Celestron CGE mount.
+However, this amount can be classified as EQ-6; according to the manufacturers, it is a well-designed and constructed device that provides a more accurate level of telescope guidance.

 Choosing A Telescope for Shooting